 (4) The Board must give the Council a copy of any appeal notice.

-[Section 58G inserted by No. 44 of 2008 s.
+[Section 58G inserted: No. 44 of 2008 s.
 38.]

 58H.
 Board to establish review panels

 (1) To assist it in determining an appeal commenced under section 58G, the Board must establish an independent review panel comprised of as many persons with expertise in the area of the subject matter of the appeal as it considers appropriate.